michaelleeallen/dustjs-require/README.md

 ## Configuration

-You must specify the extension your templates use in the requirejs config object:
+You must specify the extension your templates use in the requirejs config object, and the path to this plugin:

 	require.config({
 		config: {
 			dust: {
 				extension: ".dust" // your extension here(.dust, .dst, .tpl, .awesome, etc..)
 			}
+		},
+		paths: {
+		    dust: 'path/to/this/plugin/dustjs-require'
 		}
 	});

 ## Usage